Building a Safe Village

 “Coming to Ujamaa, I see myself in these men,” Otis says.
 “And I always try to create that safe village.
 And I think what separated me from most is I grew up in a safe village.
 And I try to create that same atmosphere here at Ujamaa.”

 This interview was filmed prior to the murder of George Floyd.
-Please see Otis' letter to community for his response.

 Keep the Stories Coming